• Skip to primary navigation

 • More like this

-My easy dumpling sauce recipe is made with soy sauce, Chinese Black Vinegar, sesame oil as the base with optional add-ons, like green onions, ginger, sesame seeds, sugar, red pepper flakes, ginger and chili oil.
+My easy dumpling sauce recipe is made of soy sauce, Chinese black vinegar, sesame oil, with optional add-ons like green onions, ginger, sesame seeds, sugar, red pepper flakes, ginger or chili oil.

-The base itself tastes savory, tangy and nutty and the add-ons can make it taste sweeter, spicy, and more flavorful in general.
+The base itself tastes savory, tangy and nutty and the add-ons can make it taste sweeter, spicy, and more flavorful.

 shot of dumplings with sauce

-This sauce pairs best with store-bought Chinese or Korean dumplings, soup dumplings, or Japanese gyoza.
-You can even enjoy it with wontons!
+This sauce pairs best with store-bought Chinese or Korean dumplings, soup dumplings, Japanese gyoza, wontons, or even savory pancakes.

 Looking for homemade dumpling recipes?
 Check out my Chinese Pork Chive Dumplings, Pork Cabbage Dumplings, or Pork Shrimp Dumplings.